LifeSled has resulted from 23 years of R&D by the industry’s finest watermen operating in extreme conditions worldwide.

-This is accomplished by an intelligent and proprietary stringer system.
+This is accomplished by LifeSled’s intelligent and proprietary stringer system.
 It’s not only what materials are used, it’s how they are used.
-Other original LIFESLED® features that make this device uniquely functional are our custom transom adaptors made for each PWC make & model and Lifesled’s template that glove-fits to the boat’s draft whilst underway.
-From first glance, you’ll see Lifesled’s virgin hull of a weatherable high impact copolymer that has no protruding parts such as handles or anchor points.
+Other original LifeSled features that make this device uniquely functional are our custom transom adaptors made for each personal watercraft make and model.
+LifeSled’s transom adaptors are vacuum-formed from high-impact ABS to each jet ski’s unique exterior allowing the rescue sled to nicely draft behind boat while underway.
+From first glance, you’ll see LifeSled’s virgin hull of a weatherable high impact copolymer that has no protruding parts such as handles or anchor points.
 The deck and rails are tacky when wet and highly abrasion resistant.
-The ten conspicuous composite handles are very firm and comfortable to hold with cold, wet hands.
+The ten conspicuous composite handles on the LS1 and twelve on the LS2 are very firm and comfortable to hold even with cold, wet hands.
 They are simply potted with no extraneous shrouds or screws.
-The overall sled template is designed to function well in the draft of the boat and the rails are contoured to track through the water but allow to break loose for initiating low speed turns.
-Some companies have produced straight templates with flat rails that have a tendency to dig.
-The swallow-tail design of the LIFESLED facilitates the centering of bodies as when an incapacitated victim is uphauled.
+The overall sled template is designed to function well in the draft of the boat and the rails are contoured to track through the water but allow it to break loose for initiating low speed turns.
+Some companies have produced straight templates with flat rails that have a tendency to dig causing erratic behavior.
+The swallow-tail design of the LifeSled facilitates the centering of bodies as when an incapacitated victim is uphauled.